tianhg28/tictactoe/README.md

 4. **End of Game**: The game ends when one player wins or there's a tie.
 Statistics are displayed at the end of each game.
 5. **Play Again**: After each game, choose whether to play another round.

-## Requirements

-- Java Development Kit (JDK)
-- Basic knowledge of running Java programs in a console

 ## Installation

 1. Clone or download this repository to your local machine.
 2. Compile the Java files (`TicTacToeBoard.java` and `TicTacToeMain.java`).
 3. Run `TicTacToeMain` to start playing.

-## Contributing

-Contributions to the game are welcome.
-Please feel free to fork the repository, make changes, and create a pull request.

----

-Enjoy playing Tic Tac Toe!